nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   specifying any tags after it.

 Examples:
-*  `editpolicy 1 p/100 c/20` Edits the payment amount and commission of the 1st policy to be `100` and `20%` respectively.
+* `editpolicy 1 p/1000 12 c/20 5` Edits the payment structure to be indefinite monthly payments of $10 and
+the commission structure to be 20% for the first 5 payments.
 * `editpolicy 2 n/Life Policy t/` Edits the name of the 2nd policy to be `Life Policy` and clears all existing tags.

 #### Deleting A Policy : `deletepolicy`